In This Article

 The note of celery in spicy masculine scents

-As a heart or base note, celery settles in the spicy woody or aromatic woody scents of the new millennium.
+Celery is often incorporated as a heart or base note in spicy woody or aromatic woody scents, lending a distinct edge to the composition.

-With Lanvin's Oxygen for men, celery appears as a base note associated with white musk to offer depth and originality to the scented spices and marine notes of the composition.
-In Jacomo's Aura for men, we use the same celery-white musk base accord to highlight spices and fruity notes of fig.
+In Lanvin's Oxygen for men, celery appears as a base note, combined with white musk to offer depth and originality to the scented spices and marine notes.
+Similarly, Jacomo's Aura for men utilizes the same celery-white musk base accord to emphasize spices and fruity notes of fig.

-On the other hand, in Ralph Lauren's Romance for Men, celery and basil are powerful and intoxicating top notes to draw the fragrances towards spices and citrus while registering a trail of white musk and powerful sandalwood.
+Alternatively, in Ralph Lauren's Romance for Men, celery and basil serve as potent and intoxicating top notes to guide the fragrances towards spices and citrus, leaving a trail of white musk and powerful sandalwood.

-Almost simultaneously, the feminine perfumes will offer two very original fragrances based on the note of celery: the citrus floral IKKS Woman from IKKS and the woody fruity Purple Fantasy from Guerlain.
-In these two flavors, celery is installed directly as a base note and associated with strawberries and white musks for IKKS and fig for Guerlain.
+Women's fragrances, such as citrus floral IKKS Woman from IKKS and the woody fruity Purple Fantasy from Guerlain, also feature celery as a base note paired with strawberries and white musks for IKKS and fig for Guerlain.